Mike Timlin: Personal life

 In 2006, with former teammates Johnny Damon and Édgar Rentería, Timlin was featured on an episode of the animated television series Arthur, providing his voice for the Elwood City Grebes pitcher "Winlin."

 During the 2017 season, Timlin worked as color commentator with play-by-play announcer Dave O'Brien for several Red Sox games in July.

-Timlin was present at the concert where the Las Vegas shooting occurred on October 1, 2017, but escaped unharmed.
+Timlin was present at the concert where the Las Vegas shooting occurred on October 1, 2017 but escaped unharmed.

-Timlin is the godfather of Paul Spoljaric's son, Garner.
+Timlin is the godfather of teammate Paul Spoljaric's son, Garner.